adambard/learnxinyminutes-docs/bash.html.markdown

 # Indirect expansion
 OtherVariable="Variable"
 echo ${!OtherVariable} # => Some String
-# This will expand the value of the OtherVariable
+# This will expand the value of OtherVariable

 # Default value for variable
 echo ${Foo:-"DefaultValueIfFooIsMissingOrEmpty"}